Moura

 Castle of Moura

-This impressive castle, dating from the 13th century, is one of the city’s main landmarks.
+This castle, dating from the 13th century, is one of the city’s main landmarks.
 Moreover, its walls offer a panoramic view of the region, making it an excellent place to explore the city’s medieval history.

 Mother Church of Moura